Fire-protection coating systems for wood

 Depending on the fire-protection system, its application may upgrade this class to B1 (flame retardant), under DIN 4102-1, or B-s1,d0, under DIN EN 13501-1 (SBI test).
 In other words, timber may be used where flame-retardant building materials are stipulated – without sacrifice to the advantages of timber as an architectural element.

 Accordingly, a fire-protection coating on wood does not affect its fire resistance time, only its building material class.

 Hensel is and remains the leading innovator.
 With its HENSOTHERM® 2 KS AUSSEN, Rudolf Hensel GmbH was the world’s first manufacturer to develop coatings also for outdoor applications exposed to weather conditions.

-Our HENSOTHERM® fire-protection coating systems for wood can take protective topcoats in virtually all RAL and NCS colours for custom colour schemes tailored to your project.
+Our HENSOTHERM® fire-protection coating systems for wood can take protective topcoats in virtually all RAL colours for custom colour schemes tailored to your project.

 Our development work focuses on the environmental compatibility and sustainability of our HENSOTHERM® and HENSOMASTIK® fire-protection coating systems for use in passive constructional fire protection.
 Also fire-protection systems for wood have been developed, in the form of products in our “Green Product” line, predominantly those fire-protection products which do not contain volatile organic compounds (non-VOC) and thus qualify as building materials for ecological construction.